-Little Rock Trojans storm back to take lead on LSU
+Little Rock Trojans storm back to take game 10-4 over LSU, force Monday game

 Latest Weather Blog

-Little Rock Trojans storm back to take lead on LSU
+Little Rock Trojans storm back to take game 10-4 over LSU, force Monday game

-BATON ROUGE - The LSU Tiger baseball team jumped out to an early lead over Little Rock in the NCAA's Baton Rouge Regional on Sunday night at Alex Box Stadium but the Trojans answered with three runs in the third inning to take a 6-3 lead.
+BATON ROUGE - The LSU Tiger baseball team jumped out to an early lead over Little Rock in the NCAA's Baton Rouge Regional on Sunday night at Alex Box Stadium but the Trojans answered with four runs in the third inning and four runs in the eighth inning to take the Sunday game 10-4 and force a championship game on Monday.

+The start time for Monday's game will be 8 p.m. and will be broadcast on ESPN2.

-Tiger shortstop Steven Milam laced a single up the middle with two outs to plate two runs and give LSU an early 3-0 lead in the first inning of play against the Trojans.
+The Tigers got the scoring started early as LSU shortstop Steven Milam laced a single up the middle with two outs to plate two runs and give LSU an early 3-0 lead in the first inning of play against the Trojans.

 The Tigers sent six hitters to the plate in the top of the first with Derek Curiel scoring from second on a bloop single to right by Daniel Dickinson.

-Angel Cano has been a thorn in LSU's pitchers sides as he has accounted for all five Trojan runs.
+Angel Cano was a thorn in LSU's pitchers sides as he has accounted for five Trojan runs.
 Cano hit a two-run home run in the second inning and then laced a bases-clearing double to give Little Rock the lead in the third.

 The Trojans would plate another run on a sacrifice bunt to take a 6-3 lead after three innings of play.